What qualifications do I need to be eligible to apply to the program?

 There is information here about the visa requirements to enter the United States, with a map showing the requirements for each country.
 Candidates must meet all the criteria to apply for the appropriate visa, if one is needed.
 It can take some weeks to obtain a visa, so you should factor this into your planning.

 This depends a lot on the length of your stay.
 There are local long- and short-term apartment rentals.
 There are also hotels in the vicinity; and Airbnb is another option.
 You’ll find a list of suggestions here.
 For your safety, try to keep within reasonable proximity of the university campus.

 I am getting ready to depart!
 What time should I be with you, and where?

-A few days before your start date, you will receive confirmation regarding arrival time and whom to contact.
+A few days before your start date, you will receive confirmation regarding your recommended arrival time, and whom to contact.
 (Each service has slightly different hours.)
 You will be asked to come to the Matthew J. Ryan Veterinary Hospital at 3900 Spruce Street and announce yourself at the front desk or see the security guard.
 They will inform us, so we can come and collect you.
 On your first day we will aim to include a 30-minute tour of the building to get you oriented.

 How do I get from the airport?

 Taxis are typically plentiful at Philadelphia airport.
 We suggest you acquire some US dollars beforehand to cover initial, incidental expenses like this.

 Philadelphia is a cosmopolitan and cultural city, with a deep history.
 There is plenty for visitors to do and see, from museums and art galleries to a vibrant sports scene.
 Find out more here.